bobbingwide/oik-unloader/readme.txt

 Use the oik-unloader plugin to unload unnecessary plugins on demand.

 Many websites have lots of plugins activated because the functionality is sometimes needed.
-But quite a few of these plugins think they're needed all the time and do a lot of processing for each incoming request only to find that there's no need for the work that they've done.
+But quite a few of these plugins think they're needed all the time, they do a lot of processing for each incoming request, only to find that there's no need for the work that they've done.

 These slow the server side processing of the site.
 This can increase time to first byte.
 The plugins can also slow the front end of the site; delivering scripts, CSS and even HTML and images that are not actually needed.

 Dynamically unloading a subset of plugins for certain requests could improve the overall performance of the site.